EAR, ENT

 • The procedure may be repeated on either side until the patient experiences relief of symptoms

-• Pure tone audiometry is the most useful test to assess sensorineural hearing loss
+• Diagnostic Test: Pure tone audiometry is the most valuable test to assess sensorineural hearing loss.

 • IV antiemetics